jessicarush/javascript-notes/modules.md

 <script src="main.js" type="module" defer></script>
 ```

+Note: if you are writing a React app, your type will already be set as `type=text/jsx`, so changing it to `module` is not an option.
+In this case we would need to use another tool like [webpack](https://webpack.js.org/), [parcel](https://parceljs.org/), or [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).

+Note: if you are running your script in Node, to load an ES module, you will have to identify the type as module by adding `"type": "module"` in the `package.json`.

-## Exporting Modules with module.exports - node only
+## Exporting Modules with module.exports

+This method of exporting modules on its own is intended for the sever-side (Node).
+If you want to use this on the client side, you'll need an additional tool like [browserify](http://browserify.org/).
+See [node_package_manager.md](node_package_manager.md) for more information.

 The pattern we use to export modules is this:

 1. Define an object to represent the module.
-2. Add data or behavior to the module.
+2. Add data or behaviour to the module.
 3. Export the module.

 For example: